 Dawn Garisch has been running life writing courses since 2009.
 She has run these for individual participants across South Africa, as part of the ASSITEJ young theatre makers programme, the UFS Academic Support programme, the UCT Art in Medicine course and the UCT Entrepreneur course.
 Dawn is a medical doctor, as well as an award-winning writer, having published six novels, two poetry collections and two works of non-fiction.
 She has also had plays, television scripts and one short film produced.
 Dawn is in the process of training other facilitators so that life writing, and the life skills that result, will be made available to more people.

 Giles was born in 1962 in Kent, aka the Garden of England, UK.
 Giles is a gay white male who likes food, wine and books.
-He was brought up mostly in the Midlands of England, spending time in London and the past 25 years in Cape Town.
-During this time, he worked as a copywriter for a variety of advertising agencies and for Triangle Project, whose focus is LGBTI health.
+He was brought up mostly in the Midlands of England, spending time in London and the past 30 years in Cape Town.
+During this time, he has worked as a copywriter for a variety of advertising agencies and for Triangle Project, whose focus is LGBTI health.
 He is moved by “nature, mothers, unspoken emotion, unjust oppression, a finely turned bicep and creativity – in particular gastronomic and literary innovation.”

 “Gone viral”, whose opening passage appears in the LRC’s first anthology, This is how it is, is a personal and public eulogy – both for those who have gone before and those who have survived the HIV pandemic.
+His love of food and experience of loss, in several forms, has prompted him to introduce two new LRC courses: “Edible Memoirs: Writing the Plate, Digesting our Memories” and “Lost/Found: Facing our Losses, Writing our Healing.”
+Check our Calendar for upcoming courses.Something you don't know about Giles: One of his maternal great aunts ended up being his paternal step-grandmother.

 Linda is a poet, writer, projects and events manager in the arts.
 She is a Salzburg Global Seminars Fellow and a CNN-featured project manager with over eight years of experience in project and event management in the arts sector.
 In 2013, she performed in Amsterdam at the Afro Vibes Festival alongside Dutch poet Babs Gons, in a poetic production entitled Becoming Another, Becoming You.